GoogleContainerTools/kpt-functions-sdk/README.md

 advantages:

-- **General-purpose language:** Domain-Specific Languages begin their life with a reasonable feature set, often but grow over time.
-They bloat in order to accommodate the expansive variety of customer use cases.
+- **General-purpose language:** Domain-Specific Languages begin their life with a reasonable feature set, but often grow over time.
+They bloat in order to accommodate the tremendous variety of customer use cases.
 Rather than follow this same course, KPT functions employ a true, general-purpose programmaing language that provides:
   - Proper abstractions and language features